DNACENSolutions/dnac_ansible_workflows/workflows/events_and_notifications/README.md

-# Catalyst Center Events and Notification Destination and Deubcriptions Manager workflow
+# Catalyst Center Events and Notification Destination and Events Subscriptions Manager workflow

 ## Events and Notification Overview